-length = units
+length = \\\\\ units

 Continued.
 Please refer to the previous page for task explanation.
 The variable x represents the length of Spring Parkway in units.
 The measure of the angle formed by Spring Parkway and 3rd Avenue is approximately 33.69°.
-C. Write a trigonometric equation relating the measure of the angle formed 3rd Avenue, the length of Spring Parkway (x), and the length of 3rd Aver equation: D. Solve for x , the length of Spring Parkway in units. x = units
+C. Write a trigonometric equation relating the measure of the angle formed by Spring Parkway and 3rd Avenue, the length of Spring Parkway ( x ), and the length of 3rd Avenue from part B . oquation: equation: D. Solve for x , the length of Spring Parkway in units. x = units

-ASSESSM MENT ANCHOR G.2.2 Measurements of Two-I Dimensional Shapes and Figures A Anchor Descriptor Eligible Content PA Core Standards G.2.2.1 Use and/or compare measurements of angles.
+ASSESSM ASSESSMENT ANCHOR G.2.2 G.2.2 Measurements of Two-Dimensional Shapes and Figures Anchor Descriptor Highle Content PA Core Standards G.2.2.1 Use and/or compare measurements of angles.
 G.2.2.1.1 Use properties of angles formed by intersecting lines to find the measures of missing angles.
 CC.2.3.8.A.2 CC.2.3.HS.A.3 G.2.2.1.2 Use properties of angles formed when two parallel lines are cut by a transversal to find the measures of missing angles.